sanjanarose-pixel/handyeyes-web/README.md

 ### Project Description
-HandyEyes is a hybrid real-time object detection system that combines on-device machine learning with cloud-based vision AI to provide low-latency, confidence-filtered audio feedback for visually impaired users.
+HandyEyes is a hybrid real-time object detection system designed for visually impaired users.
+It combines on-device machine learning using Google ML Kit with cloud-based vision AI via OpenAI to deliver low-latency, confidence-filtered audio feedback.

+The system detects objects like phones, laptops, bottles, and obstacles, and speaks them aloud immediately, helping users navigate their environment safely and independently.

+Built entirely in Flutter, HandyEyes streams live camera input, processes it in real time, and intelligently filters results for clarity and accuracy — all while providing a seamless, hands-free experience.
+It’s fast, accessible, and makes the world more navigable for everyone.

 ### The Problem Statement
 Visually impaired users struggle to navigate dynamic environments safely due to limited real-time environmental awareness.